Madison School, District No. 1

-The Madison School, District No. 1 is a historic one-room district schoolhouse, located on the grounds of the Madison Elementary School on New Hampshire Route 113 in Madison, New Hampshire.
+The Madison Corner School, District No. 1 is a historic one-room district schoolhouse, located on the grounds of the Madison Elementary School on New Hampshire Route 113 in Madison, New Hampshire.
 The school was built in 1835, and continues to exhibit Greek Revival characteristics despite alterations in 1873 and 1951.
 It was used as a school until 1950, has hosted town meetings, and has served as the local library.
 It is presently home to the local historical society.
 The building was listed on the National Register of Historic Places in 1980, and the New Hampshire State Register of Historic Places in 2006.